 Pain is a common presenting feature in children.
 Young children may not articulate pain but will protect painful areas or cry with movement.
 Be alert to non-verbal clues.

-The spectrum of causes of pain at sites includes mechanical, inflammatory, infection, metabolic and malignancy.
+The spectrum of causes of pain at sites includes mechanical, inflammatory, infection, rheumatic fever, metabolic disease and malignancy.
 Be aware of red flags.

 Growing pains do exist but need careful consideration - be aware of the ‘rules’.

 Chronic pain without apparent pathology can associate with psychosocial factors and specialist multi-professional care is needed.

 If there are clinical concerns, even if examination appears normal and blood tests are normal, do refer (i.e., to paediatric rheumatology or orthopaedics).